wazuh/wazuh-kubernetes/instructions.md

 #### Wazuh dashboard

 Wazuh dashboard pod.
-It lets you visualize your Wazuh Indexer data, along with other features as the Wazuh app.
+It lets you visualize your Wazuh indexer data, along with other features as the Wazuh app.

 Details:
 - image: Docker Hub 'wazuh/wazuh-dashboard'